 - Gloves – pair of work gloves good for gardening/outdoor work

-- Quick dry towel or Sarong
+- Quick dry towel or Sarong for beach

 - Bathing suit